Yaxel Lendeborg: Arizona Western

-As a freshman at Arizona Western in 2020–21, Lendeborg played in 14 games and averaged 6.1 points and 7.1 rebounds per game.
-The following season, he appeared in 31 games and averaged 12.0 points and 11.0 rebounds per game, leading his conference in rebounds and was named a National Junior College Athletic Association (NJCAA) All-American and the Arizona Community College Athletic Conference (ACCAC) Player of the Year.
-In the 2022–23 season with the Matadors, he was named a second-team All-American, the ACCAC Player of the Year for a consecutive season and first-team all-region after averaging 17.2 points and an NJCAA-leading 13.0 rebounds per game.
-He finished his tenure at Arizona Western as the NJCAA's all-time leading rebounder with 429 total.
+As a freshman at Arizona Western in 2020–21, Lendeborg played in a COVID-19 shortened season and averaged 6.1 points and 7.1 rebounds in 14 games.
+The following season, he appeared in 31 games and averaged 12.0 points and 11.0 rebounds per game, leading his conference in rebounds and was named a third-team National Junior College Athletic Association (NJCAA) All-American, first-team all-region, the Arizona Community College Athletic Conference (ACCAC) Player of the Year and the ACCAC Freshman of the Year.
+In the 2022–23 season with the Matadors, he was named a second-team All-American, first-team all-region and the ACCAC Player of the Year.
+Lendeborg averaged 17.2 points and an NJCAA-leading 13.0 rebounds per game in his final season.

+Lendeborg played three seasons at Arizona Western College, appearing in 78 games.
+He finished his junior college career with an NJCAA all-time record with 870 total rebounds, after leading the NJCAA as he finished his final season with 429 rebounds.
+After finishing his career at Arizona Western, Lendeborg signed his national letter of intent to play for the St. John's Red Storm in November 2022.
+However, he was not retained after the hiring of new head coach Rick Pitino in 2023.